MazenxELGayar/gambling-addiction/README.md

 ### Theme

-You’re stuck in a loop of risk.
-Magic balls litter the floor like chips on a table — heal when you can, roll orange and blue when you can’t help yourself.
-The drones and the dropping floors are the house edge.
+You're stuck in a loop of risk.
+Magic balls litter the floor like chips on a table—heal when you can, roll orange and blue when you can't help yourself.
+The drones and the collapsing floors are the house edge.

 ### Controls